Standard Spanish: Present-day issues

 Nevertheless, its continued use has produced a degree of familiarization with a certain abstract phonetics throughout Spanish America.
 Dubbings made in Spain, are very particularly localized due to both the language politics of Francoist Spain and later assumptions by Spanish audiences.

 As Disney has re-issued its productions in newer media or to establish new copyrights, it has increased the number of dialectal versions.

 Sometimes this has backfired: parents who had watched The Little Mermaid with a pan-Hispanic dubbing disliked the re-dubbed Peninsular Spanish dubbing.
+Attempts by vocal coaches to cultivate a standardized “neutral” variety for live-action telenovela actors in the United States have in practice tended to result in actors talking in Mexican accents, as most Spanish speakers in the country are of Mexican origin or descent.

 At the First International Congress of the Spanish Language, held in 1997 in Zacatecas, Mexico, controversy emerged around the concept of Standard Spanish.
 Some authors, such as the Spanish writer José Antonio Millán, advocated defining a "common Spanish", composed of the lowest common denominator of most dialects.
 Others, such as the journalist Fermín Bocos (director of Radio Exterior de España), denied the existence of a problem and expressed the idea of the supposed superiority of educated Castilian Spanish over dialects with more influence from other languages.
 Finally, experts from the Americas such as Lila Petrella stated that a neutral Spanish language could possibly be developed for use in purely descriptive texts, but that the major variations among dialects with regard to semantics and pragmatics would imply that it is impossible to define a single standard variety that would have the same linguistic value for all Spanish-speakers.
 Above all, certain grammatical structures are impossible to form in a neutral way, due to differences in the verb conjugations used (e.g. the use of the second-person familiar pronoun vos in Argentina, Uruguay, Paraguay, and Central American countries, while most other countries prefer tú, and most Colombians tend to use usted in the informal context—and all three pronouns require different verb conjugations).
 At least one of the three versions will always sound odd in any given Spanish-speaking country.

 There has been concern that children exposed to media spoken in "Neutral Spanish" imitate it instead of local forms.